whitequark/cyberplat_pki/README.md

 # CyberplatPKI

-CyberplatPKI is an FFI binding for signing Cyberplat requests.
+CyberplatPKI 1.0 is an FFI binding for signing Cyberplat requests.
 It includes both Linux and Windows versions of Cyberplat-provided library as well as the necessary wrapping code.
+Note that this version only works on 32-bit Linux and Windows.

+CyberplatPKI 2.0 is a pure-Ruby reimplementation of the reverse-engineered signing algorithm.
+It should be completely compatible with the vendor-provided library.
+This version works everywhere.

+Select the variant you'd like to install with the version specification. `gem 'cyberplat_pki', '~> 1.0'` requests the FFI version, and `gem 'cyberplat_pki', '~> 2.0'` requests the pure-Ruby one.

 ## Installation